argonne-lcf/dlio_benchmark/docs/source/config.rst

   * ``pytorch`` (torch.profiler): https://pytorch.org/docs/stable/profiler.html.
 This works only for pytorch framework (and data loader).

 The YAML files are stored in the `workload`_ folder.
-It then can be loaded by ```dlio_benchmark.py``` through hydra (https://hydra.cc/).
+It then can be loaded by ```dlio_benchmark``` through hydra (https://hydra.cc/).
 This will override the default settings.
 One can override the configurations through command line (https://hydra.cc/docs/advanced/override_grammar/basic/).

 .. _workload: https://github.com/argonne-lcf/dlio_benchmark/tree/main/configs/workload